 - The 2-day event finishes at 4.00pm on Saturday.
 Late finishers will be treated as follows:

 - – 10 points will be deducted from the pilot score for each ten minutes of lateness.
 The 1st second past 4pm results in 10 points being deducted, 20 at 10 minutes and 1 second, up to 60 points at 4:50 and 1 second.

 - – Over an hour late scores zero.

 - For the remaining points to be valid for scoring, all competitors must report back to the event HQ before 5pm on the Saturday at the latest.

 - In any case where a competitor cannot make it back by 5pm on Saturday they must call in and report back by this time.
 However, all their race points will be forfeited.

 - Any competitor may quit the race any time.
 However, they must inform the event organisers of it and must return their race tracker to the event HQ.
 Failure to report quitting or return their tracker could disbar the participant from future events!!

-- There will be a compulsory safety briefing at 9am and race will begin at 10am on the Saturday or Sunday, and finish at 4pm.
+- There will be a compulsory safety briefing at 9am and race will begin at 10am on the Friday and finish at 4pm.

 - Depending on wind conditions, pilots will be given a number of Wainwright turn-points to collect, either:-